 Are your high school students considering a career in the Arts?
 Starting October 13, 2020 students are invited to join Hult Center’s Education & Engagement program every second Tuesday of the month for our first ever “Virtual Careers in the Arts!” course.
 Once a month, participants will get to interact and learn from an arts administrator at the Hult Center for the Performing Arts.
 Each session will focus on a different field and will provide participants with information on what it takes to follow that career path.
 Students will be able to livestream these sessions and ask questions in real time.
 Recordings of every session will also be available on our YouTube Page.
 We will hear from a wide variety of fields such as Marketing, Tech, Programming and many more!

-If you or your students are interested in attending these sessions, you can fill out our sign-up form and our Education & Engagement Team will send interested individuals the necessary Zoom information, as well as reminders as new sessions are approaching.
+If you or your students are interested in attending these sessions, you can email our Education & Engagement Team and they will send interested individuals the necessary Zoom information, as well as reminders as new sessions are approaching.